multimodallearning/registration-da-mean-teacher/README.md

 # registration-da-mean-teacher
-Source code for our Miccai2022 submission 'Domain adaptive keypoint-based lung registration with the Mean Teacher'.
+Source code for our Miccai2022 paper 'Domain adaptive keypoint-based lung registration with the Mean Teacher'.

 ## Dependencies
 Please first install the following dependencies